 The Brahma Viharas:

-And may we learn to accept all of life’s experience with equanimity, giving undue importance to neither the pleasant, the unpleasant nor the boring.
+And may we learn to accept all of life’s experiences with equanimity, giving undue importance to neither the pleasant, the unpleasant, nor the boring.